abhinav4848/_Obsidian-Others-Projects/Workflows/03 IMF_AdvancedStarterKit_v2/FlowCreation Theory.md

 # FlowCreation Theory
-[[FlowCreation Theory]] is about creating the [[Conditions of Flow]], not actually Creating Flow, because Flow cannot directly be created.
+[[Workflows/03 IMF_AdvancedStarterKit_v2/FlowCreation Theory]] is about creating the [[Workflows/03 IMF_AdvancedStarterKit_v2/Conditions of Flow]], not actually Creating Flow, because Flow cannot directly be created.
 You can only create the conditions of flow, and give yourself the best chance of entering it.
 (Go deeper at [[Indirect Access]]).

 Let's look at the Flow Map with a bunch of extra descriptors added:
 ![[Flow Map.png]]

 There are just two steps:
 1. Find your current state of mind—Maybe ask, "What am I feeling?" or "Where's my head at?"
-Use the [[Flow Map]] for this.
+Use the [[Workflows/03 IMF_AdvancedStarterKit_v2/Flow Map]] for this.
-2. Work on creating the [[Conditions of Flow]].
+2. Work on creating the [[Workflows/03 IMF_AdvancedStarterKit_v2/Conditions of Flow]].

 It's that second step where some skills and tactics are important...